 Please send submissions via email to farmerish.journal@gmail.com.
 In the subject line, please put your title and issue for submission.
 Your submission should be copied into the body of an email.
 Attachments will not be accepted.

-For our Winter Solstice issue, we want to hear about your stories and traditions and are hoping you will share your strategies, patterns, recipes, and more.
+For our Winter Solstice issue, we want to hear about your stories and traditions for simple and affordable living.
+We hope you will share your strategies, patterns, recipes, and more for making do during hard economic times.
 Send us your poetry, stories, essays, recipes, book reviews, or craft pieces on the things you make in the winter and how that making sustains you.

 Submission Deadline: December 5, 2025